jvassev/ansinetes/README.md

 of Defense](https://en.wikipedia.org/wiki/LogMeIn_Hamachi#Addressing).
 Flannel subnet can be configured.

 ## Install Kubernetes
-This step is the slowest as it downloads more than a 1G from Github.
+This step is the slowest as it downloads about 400MiB from Github.

 ```bash
 [ansinetes@demo ~]$ ansible-playbook /etc/ansible/books/kubernetes-bootstrap.yaml